ppfeufer/aa-rss-to-discord/CONTRIBUTING.md

 pre-commit
 ```

-or to check all files:
+Or to check all files:
 ```shell script
 pre-commit run --all-files
 ```